desteves/wonders-of-the-world/README.md

 - **MongoDB Atlas Integration**: Utilizes MongoDB Atlas for storing documents and performing vector searches.
 - **Sentence Transformers**: Uses the `nomic-ai/nomic-embed-text-v1` model to generate vector embeddings for documents and search queries.

+## Prerequisites

+Before you begin, ensure you have the following:

+- **Docker**: Install Docker from [here](https://www.docker.com/get-started).
+- **Python**: Install Python 3.8 or higher from [here](https://www.python.org/downloads/).
+- **MongoDB Atlas Account**: Sign up for a MongoDB Atlas account [here](https://www.mongodb.com/cloud/atlas/register) and create a cluster.
+- **Pulumi**: Install Pulumi from [here](https://www.pulumi.com/docs/get-started/install/).

 ## Usage

 1. **Setup the Database**: Ensure MongoDB Atlas is configured and the necessary search index is created.
 We showcase Pulumi to complete this step in a consistent manner.
 2. **Run the Application**: Start the Flask application using Docker or directly with Python.
-3. **Perform a Vector Search**: Use the `/vectorsearch` endpoint to find documents similar to a given prompt.
+3. **Perform a Vector Search**: Use the `/vectorsearch` endpoint to find documents similar to a given `prompt` parameter.

 ### Example

-To see the endpoint in action, you can use Postman or any other API testing tool.
+To see the endpoint in action, you can use Postman, `curl`,  or any other API testing tool.
 Below is an example of how to perform a vector search using Postman:

 ![Postman Example](assets/postman.png)